jiwonz/rbx-koact/README.md

 # Koact
-A React.js-like UI Development Framework for Roblox
+A React.js-like UI Development Framework for Roblox and Kolloid Framework on Roblox

 # About
 "Koact" stands for KO(lloid)(re)ACT
 It is a built-in library for the Kolloid framework and is included as a submodule.
 Koact also enables UI development in Roblox in a similar way to React.

+# Features
+- React-like development pattern
+- Supports Roblox UI Classes
+- Supports React-like Hooks
+- Unlike react, supports Localization
+- Unlike react, supports 2D ParticleEmitter

 # Koact Reference